 While constructing a polyhouse for cultivating exotic vegetables, following points should be kept in mind:

-Exotic vegetables when cultivated under protected farming offers three to ten times higher productivity than open cultivation methods.
-Additionally, it offers advantages such as increase in vegetable production, water saving, year-round production, and are environment friendly.
+Exotic vegetables when cultivated under protected farming offer three to ten times higher productivity than open cultivation methods.
+Additionally, it offers advantages such as increase in vegetable production, water saving, year-round production, and being environmentally friendly.